 If you notice the small holes in the base of plants or stem, even the “frass,” or you see the eggs, which are copper colored and flat, you can pretty much assume you have one or more squash vines borers in the stem, and they have compromised your plant.

-Due to lack of water and nutrients, the plan will start to wilt, even if you are consistently watering or using fertilizer.
+Due to a lack of water and nutrients, the plan will start to wilt, even if you are consistently watering or using fertilizer.

 Just because there are squash borers inside your plant doesn’t mean that it will certainly die!
 If you catch it soon enough, there are things you can try.

 It’s easy to get rid of these insect pests using simple, safe, and organic pest control methods.
 There is even a homemade pesticide that you can make in the comfort of your home!

 How To Get Rid Of Squash Vine Borers